yizhang82/yizhang82.github.io/_posts/2018-02-12-ref-count-handle.md

 ```

 It simply asks "are you alive" through `RefCountedHandleCallbacks`.
 This function is poorly named in my opinion, for two reasons:
-* It returns a bool which asks the question "are you alive" - so `IsRefCountedObjectAlive` is a better name
+* It returns a bool and asks the question "are you alive" - so `IsRefCountedObjectAlive` is a better name
 * It only calls for one object, so the 'callbacks' is a misnomer.

 Now you see what I meant earlier.
 A ref-counted handle really doesn't track ref counts - it only ask the target object "are you alive"?
 And the ref count is simply detail being tracked by the object itself, not a property of the ref-counted handle.